Do you have many distractions at work?

-As with email, the same principle applies to phone calls.
-Very few people will ignore a ringing phone.
-If you’re working on something and you don’t need to answer it… don’t!
+As with email, the same principle applies to phone.
+Very few people will ignore a message.
+If you’re working on something and you don’t need to respond to it… don’t!
 Let your voice mail earn its keep.

 At first, this is a hard habit to break.
 But it's one of the simplest and most effective time management techniques anyone can ever learn.

-If you can, batch calls together at a time that suits your work schedule -- this will also jump start your productivity.
+If you can, batch messages together at a time that suits your work schedule -- this will also jump start your productivity.

 The best way to deal with online distractions at work?

-Firstly, stay aware.
 Getting sidetracked wasting time online loses much of it’s power once you realize you are doing it.
-Awareness is the first step.

 Distractions at work can easily be triggered by hunger, thirst, energy levels or bathroom visits.
 The better these are managed, the less you’ll get distracted by them.

 Of course, it’s no bad thing to take a break now and then.
 But too many will constantly interrupt your workflow.

 Is it too hot, cold, bright, dim or loud?
 Do you have a messy desk?